 Not only are beagles irresistibly cute, but these funny, stocky scent hounds also come by their reputation as fantastic hunters and scent followers, honestly.
 The breed often works alongside humans, performing tasks best suited to their excellent sniffers.
 The United States Department of Agriculture’s Animal and Plant Health Inspection Service couldn’t do its job without the hypersensitive noses of its "Beagle Brigade," who help to search luggage at U.S. airports for agricultural products.

 If you have a beagle or hope to add one to your family, it’s important to understand the breed’s personality, temperament and the health issues they commonly face to provide your pet with the best life possible.
-So we talked to Dr. Liz Devitt, DVM, a veterinary consultant for Fetch by The Dodo, to learn more about this special breed.
+So we talked to Dr. Liz Devitt, DVM, a veterinary consultant for Fetch, to learn more about this special breed.

 Beagles usually stand around 16-inches tall and have a blocky, low-to-the-ground build.